okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 08 - Pause/resume: Halt execution temporarily
+## 08 - pause/resume: Halt execution temporarily
 This function is inteded to be called infrequently by the end user in order to make build-time adjustments during a print.
 It differs from 'Abort Immediately', in that the command buffers and heaters are not disabled.

-On Pause, it stops all stepper movement and halts extrusion.
+On pause, it stops all stepper movement and halts extrusion.
 On Resume, it restarts extrusion and resumes movement.

 Payload (0 bytes)